martinvelez/blog/_drafts/building-a-code-snippet-search-engine.md

 ### Indexing Snippets

 We tokenized each post to extract its set of words using the tokenize function in the Appendix.
+Since queries are usually case-insensitivity, we also store only the lowercase version of a word, for example, "I" is stored as "i".
 Since the posts contains both English text and code, the words we extract belong to the union of English and the respective programming language of the post.

 The table below shows how many unique words we found in each set of posts.
 It also shows how many word-to-snippet edges we found, and to how many snippets each